X-Lars/ToolsXL/README.md

     Config<ExampleConfigManual>.SetProperty("Name", "Another modification");
 </code>

 If the program closes normally, the configuration is automatically saved and you don't have to call the Save() method.
 But just to be sure, use the Save() method after you made your changes or use the SetProperty() method if you don't want to implement INotifyPropertyChanged, if the program closes in an abnormal way your changes are lost.
-This is the case when you close the Console window of the example application with the close button.

 The Config.cs file contains all functional code, just copy and paste in your own project if you like.